-Our site is about 2 years old and has an active maker community of over a 150 enthusiasts.
-They have a readership of 300,000 people every month and boast connections with a lot of individuals who actively support the Maker Movement.
-Their efforts to instigate the Indian Maker Movement have not gone unnoticed.
+Our site is about 2 years old and has an active maker community of over 150 enthusiasts.
+We have a readership of 400,000 people every month and connect with a lot of individuals who actively support the Maker Movement.

-Posting your nightly builds and hacks on their website is super easy as the DIY Hacking community plays an active role in helping you structure your tutorial in the way you want it to.
-It might be a bit more time consuming than your average Instructables like platform, but they will ensure that your tutorial is unique and looks great.
+Posting your nightly builds and hacks on their website is easy as the DIY Hacking community plays an active role in helping you structure your tutorial in the way you want it to.
+It might be a bit more time consuming than your average Instructables-like platform, but our community will ensure that your tutorial is unique and looks great.
 (We’re adding additional functionality soon to make hosting your projects easier!)

-Apart from that, they have an active slack channel which can be used to get help from experts in various fields.
-According to some of their users, they’ve also got some great SEO stuff going on and turn up in the top three results on relevant google searches!
+Apart from that, we have an active slack channel which can be used to get help from experts in various fields.

 This is one of the go-to websites for all makers and tinkerers.
 The site has projects and hacks for all sorts of arts and crafts, food related hacks as well as the usual spread of technology related hacks.
 Its been around for as long as I can remember and is now owned by Autodesk.
 The site has regular contests, that you can enter your Instructables in.